Conforming Loan Limits 2023

-The FHFA regulates Fannie Mae and Freddie Mac by only allowing them to purchase mortgages that are under a certain limit.
-This limit is called the conforming loan limit (CLL).
-By purchasing mortgages and taking on the full risk associated with the loan lent out, Fannie Mae and Freddie Mac require mortgage lenders to follow certain guidelines to help ensure that lenders aren’t just originating risky loans.
+The FHFA regulates Fannie Mae and Freddie Mac by only allowing them to purchase mortgages that meet certain requirements.
+For example, the maximum loan limit also known as the conforming loan limit (CLL), puts a limit on how much lenders can loan out per home buyer.
+By purchasing mortgages and taking on the full risk associated with the loan lent out, Fannie Mae and Freddie Mac require mortgage lenders to follow certain guidelines to help ensure that they are not originating risky loans.

-Conforming Loan Limits
+2023 Conforming Loan Limits

 95% of counties have a maximum home loan limit that is at the baseline loan limit.
-A few counties have high-cost area loan limits, which allows the conforming loan limit in those counties to be 115% of the highest median home price in the area, up to 150% of the baseline loan limit.
+A few counties have high-cost area loan limits, which allows the conforming loan limit in those counties to be 115% of the highest median home price in the area or up to 150% of the baseline loan limit.
 This accounts for higher housing prices in those counties.
-Alaska, Hawaii, Guam, and the U.S. Virgin Islands are also considered to be high-cost areas.
+Alaska, Hawaii, Guam, and the U.S. Virgin Islands are also all considered to be high-cost areas.

-Conforming Loan Limits 2021
+Historical Conforming Loan Limits

 High-Cost Areas Conforming Loan Limits